-Undergraduate Degrees 4
+Undergraduate Degrees

-Degree of Bachelor of Music (BMus) 4

-General Regulations 4

-Regulations for First University Examination in Music

-Regulations for Second University Examination in Music
+Regulations for Second University Examination in Music 5

-Regulations for Third Year Departmental Assessment in Music 7
+Regulations for Third Year School Assessment in Music

-Regulations for Final University Examination for the Degree of BMus 8
+Regulations for Final University Examination for the Degree of BMus

-Degree of Bachelor of Arts (Honours) in Music (BA) 9
+Degree of Bachelor of Arts (Honours) in Music (BA) 8

-First Year Arts (MUS 1000) 10
+First Year Arts 9

-Second Year Arts (MUS 2000) 12
+Second Year Arts (MUS 2000)

-Final Year Arts (MUS 3000) 13
+Final Year Arts (MUS 3000)

-Postgraduate Degrees 14
+Postgraduate Degrees 12

-Degree of Master of Literature (MLitt) Degree of Master of Arts (MA) 15
+Degree of Master of Literature (MLitt) Degree of Master of Arts (MA) 13

-MLitt Degree in Music 15
+MLitt Degree in Music 13

 Master in Musicology (MMus)

 PhD Degree is offered in Musicology and Ethnomusicology.
-For details consult the Department of Music or the Department's website.
+For details consult the School of Music or the School's website.